iRoboco/ttt5/README.md

 >```

 ### Run containers locally
+_The port number will be set by the serverless Yandex container in the PORT environment, so the local launch command looks like this_
 * Backend:
 ```bash
 docker run -e PORT=8080 -p 8080:8080 ttt5-backend:latest /app/http_server_sync 0.0.0.0 ${PORT} /app
 ```
 * Frontend:
 ```bash
 docker run -e PORT=8080 -p 8080:8080 ttt5-frontend:latest